 Hundreds descend on Jerusalem to exchange ideas and methods to protect travelers from global attacks

-Hundreds of people from across the globe descended on Jerusalem this week for the first annual International Tourism Security Summit, as speakers and attendees exchanged ideas on how to protect travelers from the scourge of terrorism.
+Hundreds of people from across the globe descended on Jerusalem for the first annual International Tourism Security Summit, as speakers and participants discussed strategies to protect travelers from the scourge of terrorism.

-According to a recently-published State Department report, there were 8,584 terrorist attacks worldwide in 2017, resulting in the deaths of about 14,000 people.
+On a macro level, a recently-published State Department report shows there were 8,584 terrorist attacks worldwide last year, resulting in the deaths of about 14,000 people.

-While most attacks occurred in war-torn countries such as Iraq, Syria and Afghanistan, their incidence in relatively stable nations ranging from Thailand to Turkey to Israel have created a perception of danger that impacts tourists’ decision-making process.
+While most attacks occurred in war-torn countries such as Iraq, Syria and Afghanistan, their incidence in relatively stable nations ranging from France to Turkey to Thailand has created a perception of danger that impacts on a tourist’s decision-making process.

-Indeed, one of the central themes of the conference was the importance of providing individuals with accurate details when attacks do occur, in order to dispel the notion that because one specific location may be turbulent so too must others nearby.
+Indeed, one of the central themes of the summit was the importance of providing individuals with accurate details where and when attacks do occur, in order to dispel the notion that because one specific location may be turbulent so too must others nearby.